andfcam/instagram-landing-page/README.md

 ![example](./example.png)

-To add the Facebook logo to the button use [FontAwesome](https://fontawesome.com)
+To add the Facebook logo to the "Log in with Facebook" button use [FontAwesome](https://fontawesome.com)